 What causes duplicates in iTunes?

-– If using an idevice such as an iPad, iPod or iPhone, you may experience this problem of duplicated files more often.
+– If using an idevice such as an iPad, iPod or iPhone, you may experience this problem of iTunes duplicates more often.
 This is because, under the store settings, automatic download option may be turned on meaning that your device will automatically download music from the store.
 This will mean that, your device will end up downloading albums with some songs already existing in your iTunes library.

 – Another startling factor which causes files to duplicate in your iTunes library is when you import music files from an external source.
 This external source may be your flash drive or an external hard drive.
 Maybe your computer had developed some problems and after a successful comeback, you decide to reinstall iTunes and import all your files back ‘home’.

 This is caused by an existing bug which is present in the current iOS/iTunes version.
-It operates through recognizing duplicated songs in your library then silently paralyzes iTunes making it unable to sync.
+It operates through recognizing duplicated songs in your iTunes library then silently paralyzes iTunes making it unable to sync.